envirover/KVAdapter/README.md

 [Amazon Kinesis Video Streams parser library](https://github.com/aws/amazon-kinesis-video-streams-parser-library) has an example for continuously piping the output of GetMedia calls from a Kinesis Video stream to GStreamer.
 However, the example uses fdsrc GStreamer element that is not supported on Windows.

+## Supported Platforms

+* Windows 7
+* Windows 8
+* Windows 8.1
+* Windows 10

+The adapter is a java application that can run on any sysplatformtem supported by java, however that may require some additional configuration not described here.

 ## Installation